Ammonia emissions: an issue for animal health and the environment

 The metabolism of

-Although the end result is identical, the ammonia metabolism of cattle and pigs must be differentiated from that of poultry metabolism.
-During digestion, part of the protein is not absorbed by the animal and is either used by the bacteria in the gut for their own metabolism or is released as urea (pigs, cows) or uric acid (poultry).
+Although the result is identical, the ammonia metabolism of cattle and pigs must be differentiated from that of poultry metabolism.
+Ammonia is the ultimate product of nitrogenous dejection of the animal cellular metabolism, it comes either from urea (pigs, cows) or uric acid (poultry).
 Then, most of the ammonia is produced in the external environment, from manure or litter.
 Nitrogen in the form of urea in pigs’ urine will react with an enzyme, urease, produced by specific bacteria present in the faeces.
 The ideal conditions are then met when the urine mixes with the faeces to start the degradation process.
 For poultry, it is in the form of uric acid that the unabsorbed nitrogen will be evacuated in the faeces.
-Again, under wet conditions (e.g. litter under water pipettes), urease will allow the formation of ammonia.
+Again, under wet conditions (e.g. litter underwater pipettes), urease will allow the formation of ammonia.

 Solutions to mitigate these

 Harmful emissions in livestocks

 There are solutions to lower these harmful emissions as much as possible.
 First, a better feed formulation based on an adjustment of the amino acids, which is adapted to the needs of the animal and avoids any surplus.
 In addition, the separation of the liquid and solid phases of the manure can be effective, in the same way as the acidification of the manure before separation.
 Regular litter changes for poultry and regular emptying of manure pits for pigs also help reduce emissions in buildings.
 Finally, some natural plant-based saponin solutions can be added to the feed to effectively inhibit the release of ammonia into the air.

 Our 100% natural solution to reduce ammonia emissions

 Norponin® Opti is a solution combining different saponin-rich plants that is as efficient as Yucca schidigera in reducing ammonia emissions.